Whether you're sauteing, boiling, broiling, or baking, we have a wide selection of commercial ranges to meet any of your cooking needs.

 Components of a Commercial Kitchen Most people hear "commercial kitchen" and think of ranges, grills, fryers, and maybe a frantic, angry chef yelling out orders.
 That may be the case, but the true commercial kitchen is much more than just the equipment or personnel found in it.
 A successful kitchen includes specific components organized in a particular pattern to optimize performance and efficiency.
-Those components are: Cleaning/washing Storage Food Preparation Meal Cooking Service Cleaning/Washing The cleaning and washing section of a commercial kitchen includes sinks , warewashing machines , and drying racks .
-This section is first on the list because without dirty dishes there are no clean dishes to serve your food on.
+Additionally, some restaurants may set up their kitchen a certain way to match their establishment's concept or design .
+Regardless of the style or layout, all commercial kitchens will have these components: Cleaning/washing Storage Food Preparation Meal Cooking Service Cleaning/Washing The cleaning and washing section of a commercial kitchen includes appliances and products like sinks, warewashing machines, and drying racks, among others.
 Three-compartment sinks are necessary for washing utensils, while warewashing machines can quickly clean plates and other serving vessels to keep the kitchen running at full speed.
 This section of the kitchen should be located near the kitchen entrance so servers can quickly drop off dirty dishes, and near the storage area so chefs can quickly find clean dishes.
 Storage The storage area can be split into non-food storage, cold storage, and dry storage.
 The non-food storage area can be split further into a section for disposable products, a section for cleaning supplies, and a section for the clean dishes from your cleaning/washing area.
-Remember, in order to avoid contamination, cleaning and sanitation chemicals cannot be stored above food, food equipment, utensils, dishes, or disposables like cups and plastic cutlery .
-Cold storage is where you keep anything that needs to be refrigerated or frozen , while dry storage includes all nonperishables and other consumables .
+Remember, in order to avoid contamination, cleaning and sanitation chemicals cannot be stored above food, food equipment, utensils, dishes, or disposables.
+Cold storage is where you keep anything that needs to be refrigerated or frozen, while dry storage includes all nonperishables and other consumables.
 This area might also contain a receiving area for inventory shipments, shortening the distance new stock has to travel through your restaurant.
-Food Preparation The food preparation area has sinks for washing produce , cutting areas , and mixing areas.
-Typically, th
+Food Preparation The food preparation are

 How To Light a Pilot Light